 In this blog post, we’ll discuss the pros and cons of down vs synthetic sleeping bags when you are on the Appalachian Trail so that you can make the best decision for your thru-hike!

-What are the Big Differences Between Down and Synthetic Insulation
+Key Differences Between Down and Synthetic Insulation

 There are some large differences between down and synthetic insulation.
 Down is a natural material made from down feathers, while synthetics are man-made materials like polyester or nylon made in factories.